KaushikRam4/personal_website/content/home/experience.md

   date_end = "2024-05-31"
   description = """

-  * Analyzed and coded research papers to determine conclusions for a new databank
-* Ran participants through a behavioral study looking into the topic of creativity and problem-solving
-* Conducted data analysis in R and contributed to a poster presentation
+At the Marghetis Lab, I explored creativity and problem-solving through behavioral studies, while analyzing research data to build a comprehensive databank.
+Using R for data analysis and presenting findings through a poster session gave me valuable insights into how research can drive meaningful conclusions.

   """